akarki15/reddit-images/README.md

 	Werkzeug==0.10.4
 	WTForms==2.0.2

-Create a local MySQL database and create the following tables:
+Create a local MySQL database called uni_database and execute the following sql commands to create the following tables:

 	CREATE TABLE users (
 	userID INT NOT NULL AUTO_INCREMENT,